Neko-Box-Coder/runcpp2/mkdocs/docs/build_settings.md

         Git:
             # Git repository URL
             URL: "https://github.com/MyUser/MyLibrary.git"

+            # (Optional) Branch name or tag name.
+Full ref path is accepted as well.
+            #            Defaults to default branch on specified git repo if this is not specified
+            # Branch: "MyBranch"

+            # (Optional) Checkout full git history or just the target commit.
+Defaults to false
+            # FullHistory: false

         # Dependency or import YAML file exists in local filesystem directory,
         #   and needs to be copied to build directory